The Adventures of Ozzie and Harriet: Harriet

 Following Ozzie's death in 1975, Harriet grew reclusive.
 In 1989, she made her last onscreen appearance in her granddaughter Tracy Nelson's TV series, Father Dowling Mysteries.
 Harriet never fully recovered from Rick's death and died of congestive heart failure and emphysema in 1994 at the age of 85.

 Ozzie, Harriet, and Rick are interred together at Forest Lawn, Hollywood Hills Cemetery, in Los Angeles, California.

 David

 David Nelson continued to produce feature films and television commercials and owned his commercial production company.
 David died from colon cancer on January 11, 2011.

 Legacy

 The series attracted large audiences and became synonymous with the 1950s ideal American family life.
-Although it was never a top-ten hit, Nelson's long-term contract with ABC and the lower expectations that came with being on the lowest-rated of the Big Three television networks at the time ensured that the show accrued enough episodes to remain the longest-running live-action sitcom in United States television history, while also still maintaining the record for most number of episodes aired to the present day for any live-action American sitcom.
+Although it was never a top-ten hit, Nelson's long-term contract with ABC and the lower expectations that came with being on the lowest-rated of the Big Three television networks at the time ensured that the show accrued enough episodes to remain the longest-running live-action sitcom in United States television history until It's Always Sunny in Philadelphia was renewed for a 15th season in 2021, while also still maintaining the record for most number of episodes aired to the present day for any live-action American sitcom.